 - Sign up for emails announcing pre-health events.
 This is your best means of staying connected.

 - Attend workshops and events sponsored by Pre-Health Programs.

-- Formally declare their intentions by completing a preapplication packet no later than April 1 of the year in which they are planning to begin their application to health professions schools.
+- Formally declare their intentions by completing a preapplication packet no later than January 6th, for Alums and January 26th, for undergrads in the year in which students are planning to begin their application to health professions schools.